luau-lang/luau/rfcs/property-readonly.md

 ## Summary

-Allow properties of classes and tables to be marked as read-only.
+Allow properties of classes and tables to be inferred as read-only.

 ## Motivation